GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/standalone-enhanced-org-policy/README.md

 1. The [Secured data warehouse](../../README.md#requirements) module requirements to create the Secured data warehouse infrastructure.

-If the projects are created by the example, instead of the project level roles listed in the main module [README](../../README.md#service_account) you will need the following roles in the folder in which the projects will be created:
+If the projects are created by the example, the organization level roles required by the service account are the same but instead of the project level roles listed in the main module [README](../../README.md#service_account), the service account will need the following roles in the folder in which the projects will be created:

 - Logging Admin: `roles/logging.admin`
 - Project Creator: `roles/resourcemanager.projectCreator`